Friday Afters is an after-school enrichment program for Lower School students in PC through Group IV.

 The program for PC and CC runs from 12:30 PM to 1:30 PM on the Ridgeview Avenue campus and includes lunch supervision.
 Parents are asked to provide a bagged, nut-free lunch for their children.

 The program for Groups I-IV runs from school dismissal until 2:50 PM and includes lunch.

 Have fun creating awesome art.
 Each week, the girls will use different mediums such as paints on canvas, watercolor, and pastels to create amazing masterpieces.
-The class will focus on developing artistic skills, learning techniques, and expanding self-confidence.
 The girls will have the opportunity to explore, create, and achieve—and most importantly, have fun with art.

-Fencing, a safe and exciting Olympic sport, develops coordination, reflexes, balance, and strategic thinking.
+Fencing develops coordination, reflexes, balance, and strategic thinking.
 It challenges players physically and mentally, while building confidence and self-control.
 Girls will learn basic fencing footwork, blade work, and sports rules.
-Fencing equipment—which includes mask, plastic chest protector, jacket, glove, and a weapon—will be provided.
+Fencing equipment, which includes mask, plastic chest protector, jacket, glove, and sword, will be provided.